 Using newly declassified documents, unpublished manuscripts, interviews, author notes, and published sources, Surge explains how President George W. Bush, Prime Minister Nouri al-Maliki, Ambassador Crocker, General Petraeus, and other U.S. and Iraqi political and military leaders shaped the surge from the center of the maelstrom in Baghdad and Washington.

 Peter R. Mansoor is the General Raymond E. Mason, Jr., Chair of Military History, Ohio State University, and a retired U.S. Army colonel.
-During the surge of 2007–8 he served as executive officer to General David Petraeus, the Commanding General of Multi-National Force-Iraq.
 He lives in Dublin, OH.

 OTHER TITLES BY THIS AUTHOR